phoenixjacket/Fontforge-UI-Tweak/README.md

 Inside FontForge go to File > Preferences in Preferences mark General tab and on the left side point to fontforgepref.txt Close and reopen FF and you are done.
 Use with your own risk!
-Tested only in Linux
+Tested only in Linux.

-Fonts and Gdraw.GGadget.ImagePath may differ from your system.
+Your Fonts and Gdraw.GGadget.ImagePath may differ from my system.